 Just before the headliner takes the stage, there will be another sudden push

-I do not know how this happens or where the extra space comes from, but in my experience, it happens every single time.
+I’m not sure how this occurs or where the additional space comes from, but it happens every time in my experience.
 Prepare for it so that others do not rush ahead of you.

 You’ll probably finish up three or four rows closer to the stage after this push.
-After everything I just described, I’d estimate I was 10 rows back when Eilish arrived to perform “Bury a Friend,” her explosive show opener.
+After what I’ve just recounted, I’d say I was around ten rows back when Eilish took the stage to play “Bury a Friend,” her dramatic concert opener.

 The most important tip is to listen to your body.
 If you need to leave the crowd, do so.

 No performance is worth being ill for.
-If you feel lightheaded or dizzy — or maybe your feet are just a little too sore — leave the crowd to hydrate and rest.
+If you feel lightheaded or disoriented, or if your feet are too painful, step away from the throng to water and relax.
 Festival performances are meant to entertain a large audience, so it will be enjoyable from every angle.